 We learned our messaging about product performance didn’t follow the industry standards of measure in this new target market.
 We were speaking to our audience in gibberish.
 The conversion rate was low because customers couldn’t understand our value proposition.

 We discovered we did have a financial barrier to the market but it was a financing issue (not price).
 Our competition offered more favorable terms and financial options—the price of our solution wasn’t why we were losing deals, it was the payment process.

 So while the data was suggesting one thing, a skeptical eye (and some experienced second opinions) were much more revealing.
 In both hiking and marketing we know that metrics are important but context is what makes them truly valuable.

 Whether we're navigating a jungle of campaign data or hiking through the Glastonberry Wilderness, it's useful to remember that accurately determining your true location on a journey relies on multiple data points.
 Simple website analytics aren’t enough.

-A comprehensive data-gathering solution like Progress Sitefinity Digital Experience Cloud can give you the context you need to make smarter marketing decisions.
+A comprehensive data-gathering solution like Progress Sitefinity Insight can give you the context you need to make smarter marketing decisions.
 Going one step further, the customer’s (or hiker’s) point-of-view reveals more about the terrain than a map or graph—so any good conclusions from your marketing KPIs should always be tested with a field survey.
 Lastly, hikers know that irregularity (not linearity) tends to be the natural order of things.
 Savvy marketers will learn more about customer behavior by reviewing their data in both totality and by segments (or personas), rather than assume all customer journeys are identical.